DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-With regards to claim 1, You et al. disclose the invention including a handheld electric working machine for cutting an object (title, Fig. 1), the machine being elongated along a first direction in a plan view after the machine is placed on a plane (Fig. 1), the machine having a working portion configured to cut the object (14), a housing (11) elongated along the first direction in the plan view on the plane (Fig. 1), the housing having first and second ends opposite to each other along the first direction (Figs. 1 and 2), the first end being positioned directly adjacent to the working portion (Figs. 1 and 2), the housing having a centerline extending along the first direction in the plan view (Fig. 1), an electric powered motor (12) housed in the housing (Fig. 2), the motor being configured to generate rotary power to drive the working portion (12, 13) provided adjacent to the second end of the housing (Fig. 2), an output axis of the motor is displaced in a second direction with respect to the centerline of the housing in the plan view (13, Fig. 2), the second direction is perpendicular to the first direction (Fig. 2), and the motor is posited on one side of the centerline (Fig. 2).
+With regards to claim 1, You et al. disclose the invention including a handheld electric working machine for cutting an object (title, Fig. 1), the machine being elongated along a first direction in a plan view after the machine is placed on a plane (Fig. 1), the machine having a working portion configured to cut the object (14), a housing (11) elongated along the first direction in the plan view on the plane (Fig. 1), the housing having first and second ends opposite to each other along the first direction (Figs. 1 and 2), the first end being positioned directly adjacent to the working portion (Figs. 1 and 2), the housing having a centerline extending along the first direction in the plan view (Fig. 1), an electric powered motor (12) housed in the housing (Fig. 2), the motor being configured to generate rotary power to drive the working portion (12, 13) provided adjacent to the second end of the housing (Fig. 2), an output axis of the motor (13, Fig. 2), and a second direction perpendicular to the first direction (Fig. 2).

 With regards to claims 2, 3, 5, and 6, You et al. disclose the motor is positioned within an outer periphery of the housing (Figs. 1 and 2), a drive gear rotating around a support axis (21), the drive gear being configured to transfer the power of the motor to the working portion (Fig. 2), the motor is provided such that a first angle (Fig. 2), the first angle is formed by the centerline and a line connecting between the output axis of the motor and the support axis in the plan view (Fig. 2), and the machine is an outdoor electric power cutting tool (title, Fig. 1).

-With regards to claims 3, 4, and 5, You et al. fail to disclose the first angle is 15° to 45°, the second angle is 15° to 45°, and the second angle is smaller than the first angle.
+With regards to claims 3-5, You et al. in view of WO 2019/047586 further in view of Masek fail to disclose the first angle is 15° to 45°, the second angle is 15° to 45°, and the second angle is smaller than the first angle.

 It would have been obvious to one having ordinary skill in the art at the time the invention was made to have utilized any reasonable value for the first angle including one in the claimed range and any reasonable value for the second angle including within the claimed range and being smaller than the first angle, since it has been held that where the general conditions of a claim are disclosed in the prior art, discovering the optimum or workable ranges involves only routine skill in the art.
 In re Aller, 105 USPQ 233.
-Therefore, it would have been an obvious matter of design choice to modify the device of You et al. to obtain the invention as specified in claims 3 and 5.
+Therefore, it would have been an obvious matter of design choice to modify the device of You et al. in view of WO 2019/047586 further in view of Masek to obtain the invention as specified in claims 3-5.
 The claim would have been obvious because a person of ordinary skill has good reason to pursue the known options within technical grasp.

 Response to Arguments